Nakilon/reddit_bot/README.md

            SkyPorn           Total: 11     Quality: 45%
            carporn           Total: 11     Quality: 45%
       InfrastructurePorn     Total: 9      Quality: 77%
-           ArtPorn           Total: 9      Quality: 22%
-          EarthPorn          Total: 8      Quality: 75%
-          waterporn          Total: 8      Quality: 87%
-           GunPorn           Total: 7      Quality: 85%
-         ExposurePorn        Total: 7      Quality: 57%
-         DessertPorn         Total: 7      Quality: 14%
-         MilitaryPorn        Total: 7      Quality: 57%
-       ArchitecturePorn      Total: 7      Quality: 57%
-          spaceporn          Total: 7      Quality: 14%
-        AbandonedPorn        Total: 6      Quality: 50%

 You obviously can't run these examples as is, because they have some dependencies that are not in this repo.
-Like `secrets` file for authorization of the following format:
+Like `secrets.yaml` file for authorization of the following format:

-    Kb9.......6wBw
+    :client_id: Kb9.......6wBw
-    Fqo.....................AFI
+    :client_secret: Fqo.....................AFI
-    mybotpassword
+    :password: mybotpassword
-    MyBotUsername
+    :login: MyBotUsername

 #### Usage